Nort721/Nort721.github.io/_data/unpblshblogs/2024-01-13-Kernel-Driver-Monitoring.md

 While Microsoft is working on mechanisms better than DSE to try and prevent malicious code execution and exploitation in kernel-space these solutions are still early and can come with the cost of a lot of performance or create issues using other incompatible software.

-In either case we would like to make it harder for malware to perform kernel code execution, and we can do that by running code every time software attempts to load a driver that checks if that driver is inside an external database of vulnerable or malicious drivers or even inside our own database that could contain drivers that are just easy to find online or that have been recently shared on hacking forums.
+In either case, we would like to make it harder for malware to perform kernel code execution, and we can do that by running code every time software attempts to load a driver that checks if that driver is inside an external database of vulnerable or malicious drivers or even inside our database that could contain drivers that are just easy to find online or that have been recently shared on hacking forums.

 This gives us that much more control over which drivers are being loaded and in theory it can allow us to block drivers by all sorts of parameters.
 Not only for appearing in a DB but based on certain methods appearing in its import table or certain byte patterns being